Are you sure your mitochondria are happy?

 This is one snapshot of our life that tells why we should be optimistic and happy.

-In 1347, we had the most fatal pandemic called the bubonic plague in human history that killed around 200 million people.
+In 1347, we had the most fatal pandemic, bubonic plague, that killed around 200 million people.

 Nobody found a cure of bubonic plague.

-There was another pandemic that happened in 1918, the influenza called the Spanish Flu that killed at least 50 million people worldwide.
+There was another pandemic in 1918, Spanish Flu, that killed at least 50 million people worldwide.

-This virus is still with us today so we take an annual flu shot every year.
+This virus is still around so we take an annual flu shot every year.

-Recently, COVID-19 happened and hundreds of thousands people died but we invented a vaccine for it in 12 months so that many of us survived.
+Recently, COVID-19 happened and hundreds of thousands people died but we discovered a vaccine for it in 12 months so that many of us survived.

-Many advanced technologies like mRNA vaccines, global high speed data connectivity, supercomputers helped to design, test, and distribute COVID-19 vaccines globally so that we controlled the sufferings of COVID-19 pretty quickly.
+Many advanced technologies like mRNA vaccines, high speed data connectivity, supercomputers helped to design, test, and distribute COVID-19 vaccines worldwide so that we controlled the loss of COVID-19 pretty quickly.

-For global progress, big techs like Amazon, ZOOM, Google helped tremendously.
+For this progress, big technology companies like Amazon, ZOOM, Google helped tremendously.

 I remember, a few years ago, I would go to the library to find books, journals, or any literature.
 Today, I use Google.

 Not only that, today, everyday, people around the world search on Google 5.5 billion times.
-These tech companies’ applications are woven into the fabric of our daily life around the world.
+These technology applications are a part of our daily life around the world.

-And most importantly, everyday, the weave of fabric gets tighter and tighter.
+And most importantly, everyday, the use is bigger and bigger.

 As a result, the majority of the world searches, shops, chats, banks, and performs many everyday activities online.

-They have saved our time, money, and have made our lives easier and better in many ways.
+Technologies have saved our time, money, and made our lives easier and better in many ways.

 The amazing thing is that they have made our lives interactive globally.

-My friend, this is another reason we should remain optimistic and happy that as a human we are progressing all the time.
+My friend, this is another reason we should remain optimistic and happy.
+We are progressing all the time.

-Today, for the same, it costs us 1 cent per GB.
+Today, it costs us 1 cent per GB.

-In 1971, Intel’s first computer chip used to cost us $1 per transistors, where there were 2300 transistors.
+In 1971, Intel’s first computer chip used to cost us $1 per transistors, and there were 2300 transistors.

-Our smart phone now is more powerful than any country government’s computational power in the early 90’s on the planet.
+Our smart phone now is more powerful than any country’s computational power in the early 90’s on the planet.

 We have exponential growth in technology and we are not stopping.